melteng/jekyll-now/_posts/2018-3-16-work-plan-vr-reentry.md

 ### 5. Deliverables
 - Weekly _virtual reality experiments_
 - A _physical and interactive zine_ about the experiences of women and female-identifying people’s experiences in the US prison system.
 The zine will incorporate data, audio, video, and photography.
 - A _written summary_ about the tools and methods of virtual reality technologies in constrained environments like prison.
-The written summary will cover the affordances and limitations of the medium, storytelling methods when using virtual reality for therapeutic purposes (e.g. healing and calming), and tools and methods for design and implementation.
+The written summary will cover an annotated list of tools, the affordances and limitations of the medium, storytelling methods when using virtual reality for therapeutic purposes (e.g. healing and calming), and UX and technical considerations for designing and implementing VR in technology-constrained “play areas.”

 ### 6. Challenges to Completion